Operation Enduring Freedom Fast Facts - KION546

 October 26, 2014 – The United Kingdom formally ends its combat mission in Afghanistan with a flag-lowering ceremony in Helmand province.

 December 28, 2014 – The United States and NATO end their combat mission with Afghanistan.
-In an official ceremony, the commander of the International Security Assistance Force officially marks the end of coalition combat in Afghanistan by rolling up the ISAF flag.
+In an official ceremony, the commander of the ISAF officially marks the end of coalition combat in Afghanistan by rolling up the ISAF flag.

 January 1, 2015 – After more than 13 years of combat operations in Afghanistan, the US begins Operation Freedom’s Sentinel (OFS).
 The new mission conducts counterterrorism operations targeting terrorist groups like al Qaeda and the local ISIS affiliate and also focuses on building up local Afghan security forces to help fight the Taliban.
 The new US mission will also assist and coordinate with the new NATO-led mission, Resolute Support.